Integrated Content Strategy – it is like teenage sex, where everyone is talking about it, but no one is doing it.

-We use content (like this blog and our video case histories) to help keep us top of mind, and drive natural SEO, also to give us an arsenal of relevant content to send to respective clients.
+We use content (like this blog) to help keep us top of mind, and drive natural SEO, also to give us an arsenal of relevant content to send to respective clients.
 We track our progress accordingly (traffic, engagement, key search term rankings).
 What is your goal?
 What are your measures?

 The “what” AND the “how”.

 Many clients rush, encouraged by their content creating agencies, to decide what content they want to make.
 They call this their Content Strategy.
 However, they rarely consider the “How”?

 How I am going to organise structures, processes and finances at the client side?
 How can get I faster approval process?
 How can I make the content I need a price point that renders it cost effective?
 How do I get PR, Social, Digital and Advertising/media departments and agencies to integrate around the content?
 How am I going to track and monitor Content Marketing Success?
 How can I benchmark creative quality?
 How will the Content be stored, managed and distributed, with what technologies?